The Problem Employee and What to Do!

 But I never forgot that and, have had many, many jobs after that, until I got my advanced degrees and became a professor, then settled down.
 And every now and then I would see someone else get fired and saw the hurt and strain it created for everyone – and the fear in the rest of the employees.

 So, I have been researching this a lot, especially after I read of Herzberg’s work and used it as a foundation for my doctoral dissertation at Florida State: “Work Environment, Risk-Taking and Teacher Walkout Behavior.”
-It was based on surveying teachers after the first statewide teacher walkout in history – in Florida in 1968.problem employee
+It was based on surveying teachers after the first statewide teacher walkout in history – in Florida in 1968.

 The Major Problem Areas